 NATALIE: It’s been very freeing in my own life.
-It’s been healthy for my older kids, because they are older now and are adults to be able to live their lives and know they can come back to me.
+It’s been really healthy for my older kids to be able to live their lives (because they are older now and are adults) and know they can come back to me.
 They can make mistakes and know I’m not going to give them a lecture or try to control what they do or try to poo-poo their choices.
 Yes, I might not agree with their choices.
 I might not make them.
 But I’m trying to come at it now with the perspective that I want them to take care of themselves.
 Always think before you make a choice, “Is this going to be a choice that is caring for my body, my mind, my spirit, and for my future?” and shift your mindset.
-Though we’ve been taught it is selfish to think about ourselves, it’s actually that if we were healthy then we will have healthy relationships and create a healthy environment around us.
+Because we’ve been taught, “Well, it is selfish to think about ourselves,” but no. If we’re healthy then we will have healthy relationships and create a healthy environment around us.

 NATALIE: I want to go a different direction.
-One of the biggest things people are mentioning is that they are feeling so out of control because their abusive husband or ex-husband.
-(By the way, I want to remind listeners that this is a podcast for women.
-So if you are a man who is listening, we know women are abusive too.
+One of the biggest things people are mentioning is that they are feeling so out of control because their abusive husband or ex-husband… By the way, I want to remind listeners that this is a podcast for women.
+So if you are a man who is listening, believe me, we know women are abusive too.
 We’ve experienced that in our families of origin.
-If you are a male survivor, just switch the genders and it all applies to you as well.)
-For those of you dealing with ex-husbands or husbands who are bad talking you behind your back, the kids come home and say things like, “Daddy says you stole this.”
-Or, “Daddy said you lied.”
-Or, “Daddy said you’re a bad mom.”
-Or, “Daddy said you are sleeping with somebody.”
+If you are a male survivor, just switch the genders and it all applies to you as well.
+For those of you dealing with ex-husbands or husbands who are bad talking you behind your back, the kids come home and say things like, “Daddy says you stole this,” or “Daddy said you lied,” or “Daddy said you’re a bad mom,” or “Daddy said you are sleeping with somebody.”
 Or any of these crazy lies that these kids are coming back with.
 We’ve been told, “You have to be careful not to badmouth your spouse or your ex because he could take you to court for that.”
-Yet, they seem to get away with that with you.
-Do you have any ideas as a parent how you would navigate that with your child, so your child understands the truth, but you don’t necessarily have to say, “Your dad is a freaking liar”?
+Yet they seem to get away with that with you.
+Do you have any ideas as a parent how you would navigate that with your child so your child understands the truth, but you don’t necessarily have to say, “Your dad is a freaking liar”?

 NATALIE: Before we go, I’d like you to share with the listeners about the work that you do and the non-profit that you recently started.
 Tell us what your life is like now.